-- 25.1 ILP Life Coaches must participate in a basic certification provided by the GA RYSE/IL Program Director within six (6) months of hire.
+- 28.1 ILP Life Coaches must participate in a basic certification provided by the GA RYSE/IL Program Director.
 ILP Life Coaches must participate in a basic certification training provided by the state IL Program Manager.
-Training covers independent living policies, CLSA and other requirements of the program. - 25.2 ILP Life Coaches must attend at least one county/regional/ state IL training, meeting or workshop quarterly.
-This requirement may also be met by meeting individually with the regional ILS (or DFCS Case Manager) to staff the youth.
+Training covers independent living policies, ACLSA and other requirements of the program. - 28.2 ILP Life Coaches must attend at least one county/regional/state IL training, meeting, or workshop quarterly.
+This requirement may also be met by meeting individually with the regional ILS (or DFCS Case Manager) to staff the youth. - 28.3 Provider will assign a Life Coach to each youth in the program.
+The ratio of Life Coaches to youth is no more than 1:15. - 28.4 The Life Coach must be available to meet with DFCS and DJJ as requested. - 28.5 Life Coaches must be trained by the provider in the following content areas within sixty (60) days of hire: - Appropriate relationships with youth - Staff boundaries - Knowledge of adolescents and adolescent development - Development of engagement skills - Sexuality and pregnancy of adolescent females - Accessing community resources - Infant safe sleeping guidelines - Competency with culturally diverse populations - Conflict resolution and de-escalation - Motor vehicle "Hot Car" Safety (Reference DFCS Policy 10.1) - Communicating with youth

-25. 3 ILP Life coaches must obtain training in soft and hard independent living skills, daily living, self-care skills, and parenting.

-- 25.4 Life Coaches must be trained by the provider in the following content areas within sixty (60) days of hire:

-- Appropriate relationships with youth

-- Staff boundaries

-- Knowledge of adolescents and adolescent development

-- Development of engagement skills

-- Sexuality and pregnancy of adolescent females

-- Accessing community resources

-- Infant safe sleeping guidelines

-- Competency with culturally diverse populations

-- Conflict resolution and de-escalation

-- Motor vehicle "Hot Car" Safety (Reference DFCS Policy 10.1)

-- Communicating with youth

-- Developmental stages

-- Trauma informed care

-- Social media/internet safety

-- 25.5 Life Coaches must have a written plan for each youth and have at least weekly face-toface sessions.
-The Life Coach plan must be incorporated into the ILP ISP.

-- 25.6 At a minimum, Life Coaches should document at least two efforts weekly that record the youth's engagement in independent living skills development. - 25.7 Provider will assign a Life Coach to each youth in the program.
+- Developmental stages - Trauma informed care - Social media/internet safety - 28.6 Life Coaches must have a written plan for each youth and have at least weekly face-to face sessions.
+The Life Coach plan must be incorporated into the ILP ISP. - 28.7 At a minimum, Life Coaches should document at least two efforts weekly that record the youth's engagement in independent living skills development. - 28.8 Provider will assign a Life Coach to each youth in the program.
 The ratio of Life Coaches to youth is no more than 1:15.